South Dakota State Subsidy Profile

-- Member of a sibling group to be placed together for adoption
+- Member of a sibling group being placed together for adoption

-- Need of a prosthesis, extensive, on-going, or anticipated medical care, or therapy for speech, physical, or psychological problems
+- Need for a prosthesis, extensive, ongoing, or anticipated medical care, or therapy for speech, physical, or psychological disability

 - Adoption by foster parents with whom the child is living is the only appropriate permanency plan